|

 Bombé: French term for the outwardly curving shape of a piece of furniture, often a bombé chest. (see three examples)

-Bronze d'ore: Gilded metal, especially cast brass or bronze gilded over fire with an amalgam of gold and mercury, used for furniture mounts and ornamental objects. (see twenty-four examples)
+Bronze d'ore: Gilded metal, especially cast brass or bronze gilded over fire with an amalgam of gold and mercury, used for furniture mounts and ornamental objects. (see fifteen examples)

 Buffet á glissant: A buffet which has a smaller, recessed compartmented, known as the tabernacle.
 The defining feature of a buffet á glissant is that the tabernacle has doors that slide out to open, and in to shut. (see an example)